Fundamentals-of-Computer-Science/FunCS/content/Chapter 1.2 - Numbers.md

 >> ```

-Modulus as an operator is used throughout all sorts of problems in CS.
+Modulo as an operator is used throughout all sorts of problems in CS.
 There are two general ways of thinking of taking the remainder: one is the literal: divide the first operand by the second, return the remainder.
 However some are helped with a clock analogy:

 An analog clock serves as mod 12:

 Say it is 2 o-clock.
 What time is it in 15 hours?
 You may internally use mod to see that we only need move the hour hand 3 times to find our answer.
 But this is the equivalent of moving our hour hand 15 times around the circle.

-When using modulus, this is often the style of problems we use it for: we are looking for a value in a cycle or constrained space, so we use modulus to control the range of possible outputs.
+When using modulo, this is often the style of problems we use it for: we are looking for a value in a cycle or constrained space, so we use modulo to control the range of possible outputs.

 ### Exercises